saxenavaibhav/AWS-SAA-C02-Course/README.md

 ![Optional Text](./images/cf1.png)

 For any **Logical Resources** in the stack,
 CF will make a corresponding **Physical Resources** in your AWS account.

+When you use a template to create a stack, CF will take that template, create a stack with logical resources inside then create physical resources that match.

 It is cloud formations job to keep the logical and physical resources in sync.